UCSF Medical Center Adult Clostridioides difficile management guidelines

 Mixed data exist regarding use of vancomycin for secondary prevention of CDI.
 Can consider use based on patient and provider preference.

-For patients with recurrent CDI who are not candidates for FMT, who relapsed after FMT x 2, or who require ongoing or frequent courses of antibiotics, suppressive oral vancomycin may be used to prevent further recurrences.
+For patients with recurrent CDI who are not candidates for commercially available fecal microbiota products (Vowst, Rebyota), relapsed after commercially available fecal microbiota products, or require ongoing orfrequent courses of antibiotics, suppressive oral vancomycin may be used to prevent further recurrences.

 REFERENCES